karliuka/m1.GridThumbs/README.md

 Installation
 -------

-Download the plugin and copy the 'app' folder to the root of your Magento installation.
+Download the plugin and copy the 'app' and 'skin' folder to the root of your Magento installation.